tjsavage/canvas2/README.md

 ```
 {
-    // where pod puts all the stuff
+    // where pod puts all the stuff.
+Use pi or other appropriate
+    // home directory
     "root": "/home/pi/pod",

     // default env